erb24/LE4PD-XYZ/README.md

 # LE4PD-XYZ
-Codes and data for Frontiers in Molecular Biosciences article on LE4PD-XYZ model
+Codes and data for invited *Journal of Chemical Physics*  article (https://doi.org/10.1063/5.0041211) the on LE4PD-XYZ model

 # Dependencies
 The following "non-standard" Python libraries MUST be installed for this code to work correctly: